erhankarakoca/erhankarakoca/README.md

 Hi there 👋
 - 🎓 I'm a graduate master student from Istanbul Technical University.
-- 🔭 I'm very keen on programming and machine learning stuff.
+- 🔭 I'm very keen on learning programming and machine learning stuff.
 - 🌱 Nowadays I'm practicing and learning from scratch to refresh everything.
 <!--
 **erhankarakoca/erhankarakoca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.